yamadashy/repopack/CODE_OF_CONDUCT.md

-# Repopack Contributor Covenant Code of Conduct
+# Repomix Contributor Covenant Code of Conduct

 ## Our Pledge